TheSpeedX/CF-Patcher/README.md

 # CF-Patcher

-CF patchers were written by my colleague SpeedX.

 CF-Patcher allows updating the DNS entries even if a Dynamic IP is given.
 Also better known as DynDNS.

 ## Requirements